jonsuh/fenster/README.md

 Since this project is something I use personally, I created a Bash function `gulpify` to use this repo to quickly get a project up-and-running.

+I simply run `gulpify project-name` and it clones the repo in directory project-name, cd’s to the new directory, modifies/remove any files I don’t need, and runs `npm install`.

 Put the following in your `~/.bash_profile` or alike:

 ```